bllchmbrs/Map-My-Linkedin/README.md

 Learning how to program is hard and takes a lot of motivation.
 But when you're just doing small projects yourself it doesn't get much harder.
 I created this application so that other people can contribute at all different levels.
 See contributing below and you'll see how you can join me.

+I got tired of looking at the to do list apps.
+They're great but that doesn't mean that I understand how that applies to backbone or angularjs.
+I need to get dirty and play around with things.
+The problem is that contributing to a real OSS project means a lot of people could end up depending on your code.

 # Contributing
 ----